 Is Shopify Good for SEO?
 An Honest Answer

-Shopify handles the basics, but it will not get your store to page one on its own.
-Here is what Shopify does well, where it falls short, and what you need to do to fill the gaps.
+Shopify SEO handles the basics, but it will not get your store to page one on its own.
+Here is what Shopify does well, where it falls short, and the Shopify SEO checklist that closes the gap.

 Meta Descriptions